petehalluk/gimp-text-outliner/README.md

 ## Installation

 While GIMP is not running, save the plugin to your plugins directory.
-This might vary depending on your platform, but on Windows 7/8 it might be C:/Users/[username]/.gimp-2.8/plug-ins.
+This might vary depending on your platform, but on Windows 7/8 it might be:
+- C:/Users/[username]/AppData/Roaming/GIMP/2.10/plug-ins
+- C:/Users/[username]/.gimp-2.8/plug-ins

 ## How does it work?